tu-darmstadt-ros-pkg/hector_profiling/hector_timeit/README.md

 ```
 **Output:**
 > ```[Timer: MyTimer] 1 run(s) took: 215.621ms (Thread: 200.301ms).```

+---

-Timing multiple runs of the same code, e.g., the average run time of the iterations of for loop.
+####Timing multiple runs of the same code, e.g., the average run time of the iterations of for loop.

 ```cpp
 // Pass false to constructor for autostart parameter